khofstadter/bcmi.khofstadter.com/README.md

 ---

+## priority todo:
+### raw file convention
+- do we need Accel?
+- we need to have different versions as ss01 and ss02 are different;

+## projects:

+### Fredrik's soundscap
+- set date;
+- how to do?
+- where to do - university library with camera on books as well?

-## shamanic soundscape 03
+### shamanic soundscape 03
-- real time test with yanxi;
-- off-line test with people online (questionaire, etc.)
+off-line test with people online (questionaire, etc.)

+- render new audio samples
+- make music (20min)
+- make survey online
+- find people (email people who attended the last events)
+- check what HemySync used in their training e.g what sounds they add, what BPS/hz they use, how it is shifted;

-## shamanic soundscape 02
+### shamanic soundscape 02
-### for cambridge festival of ideas 2019
-#### learn
-- find math for phase coherence;
-- understand difference between syncrony/coherence/overall/covariance (papers, etc.);
+talk and quad performance (2 rehearsals and show)

-- more in sc file;
+- edit audio/video in Premier and Reaper;
+- analyse EEG data;

-#### apply
+#### later work
+- better phase and coherence measurements;
 - map Fz theta median to sound > imediate response (very subtle);
 - map Pz gamma median to sound > imediate response (very subtle);
 - map theta syncrony/coherence... to sound;
 - (maybe) make new sound samples from newer recordings (perhaps having two different drums (recorded and live) creates a nice feeling;
+- find ref to where Monroe rerecords his voice several times until he is happy with it - am I happy with my voice quoting numbers?

-## shamanic soundscape 01
+### shamanic soundscape 01
 - write post questionaire (English / Chinese);
-- adjust all recorded data to new convention;
+- adjust all recorded data to new convention - what is the convention?
 - analyse eeg and qualitative data;

-## raw file recording in sc
-- adjusting recorded raw data to new convention;
-	- shall we add all theta median to file?
-- make sure new DataRecord is up to new convention;
-- `!` do we need accel data? - test not recording and play back with OpenBCI gui;
+### binaural beats
+#### gateway experience
+- continue listening and recording EEG;

+---

 ## analysis
 ### in supercollider
 - plot what we have in raw data (times, theta and gamma (median and thresholds), maybe all theta and coherence);
 - `!` how to overlay different types of plots? (sc forum could not answer it);

 ### in matlab
 - how is location file used?
 - continue mike x cohen [course](http://www.mikexcohen.com/#courses)
 - OpenBCI & Matlab ([resource](https://docs.openbci.com/docs/06Software/02-CompatibleThirdPartySoftware/Matlab));
+- EEG Lab course maybe to start?

 #### 01 clemens
 - learn some EEGLab and try to understand script from clemens;